IgniteUI/igniteui-docfx/en/components/select.md

 ### Keyboard Navigation
 `igx-select` has intuitive keyboard navigation that makes it easy to select items without having to touch the mouse.

-- When the drop-down list is opened you can navigate through the items using the `Up/Down Arrow` keys as long as there are list items.
+- When the drop-down list is opened you can navigate through the items using the `Up/Down Arrow` keys, as long as there are items left in the direction you are trying to navigate to.
 - When the drop-down list is opened you can iteratively navigate through all items that begin with a certain character, by pressing the corresponding key, this is *case insensitive* and will cause the focus to spin between all matches.
 - When the drop-down list is opened you can navigate to a *specific* item by rapidly typing in the first few characters of the item you wish to go to.
     - *Note that the speed at which you type in matters.*
 - When the drop-down list is opened, you can navigate through the items using the `Home` and `End` keys.
-- When the drop-down list is opened, navigation with `Up/Down Arrow` keys starts from the selected item, if any or the first item in the list, otherwise.
+- When the drop-down list is opened, navigation with `Up/Down Arrow` keys starts from the selected item if any.
+Otherwise, it starts from the first item in the list.
 - When the drop-down list is closed you can cycle between its items using the `Up/Down Arrow` keys.
 - When the drop-down list is closed you can also navigate through all items that begin with a specific character, it works the same as if it was opened.
 - When the drop-down list is closed you can also navigate to a *specific* item by rapidly typing in its first few characters.
 The behaviour is the same as when the drop-down is opened.
-- Character key navigation, when the dropdown is closed, is case insensitive.
+- When the drop-down is closed character key navigation is case insensitive.
-- Character key navigation, when the dropdown is closed, does not change selection on pressing non-matching characters.
+- When the drop-down is closed character key navigation does not change selection when pressing characters that have no matching item(s).

 ### Item Selection
 An item from the drop-down list can be selected by:
-- Left mouse click
+- Left mouse click.
-- `Enter` key when the respective item is focused
+- `Enter` key when the respective item is focused.
-- `Space` key when the respective item is focused
+- `Space` key when the respective item is focused.
-- Setting the value property in the code
+- Setting the value property in the code.
-- Setting the item's `selected` property
+- Setting the item's `selected` property.
-- Using the `selectItem` function which is a part of `igx-select`'s API
-    - It is a good idea to note that `igx-select` supports *single* selection of items only.
-- The *first* item in the drop-down list is focused if there is no selected item.
+- The *first* item in the drop-down list is focused if there is no selected item..=
 - The input box is populated with the selected item's value.
 - The input box's text is updated when the selected item changes.
 - The input box is not populated with the text of an item that is focused but not selected.